CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 If you need to make changes
 to the metadata of a dataset with a DOI, contact us at
 <doi@cyverse.org>.
 If your dataset is connected to a paper that is
-published after the DOI is created, please contact us with the paper\'s DOI so we can link it in the metadata.
+published after the DOI is created, please contact us with the paper's DOI so we can link it in the metadata.

 ------------------------------------------------------------------------